 - Resource recovery processing – the making of clause 11(7) determinations regarding sufficient treatment

 A summary of the requirements is provided in the diagram below.

 The South Australian Government has banned single-use plastics.
-The Single-use and Other Plastics Products (Waste Avoidance) Act 2020 restricts and prohibits single-use plastic straws, cutlery and beverage stirrers, and will be followed by expanded polystyrene cups, bowls, plates, clamshell containers and oxo-degradable plastic products from 1 March 2022.
+The Single-use and Other Plastics Products (Waste Avoidance) Act 2020 restricts and prohibits single-use plastic straws, cutlery and beverage stirrers, expanded polystyrene cups, bowls, plates, clamshell containers and oxo-degradable plastic products.

 In accordance with the Objects of the EP Act (Section 10), the EPA requires that stockpiling is conducted in an appropriate manner, not only to prevent or minimise the risk of harm to human health and the environment, but also to support a strong market for recovered resources by circulating materials through the waste management process.

 The Guideline for stockpile management has requirements for the management of potential risks associated with stockpiling and storage of materials (ie waste or other matter).

 - Storage should be temporary and for a specific purpose.

 - Stockpiling should only occur for materials that have an immediate and genuine market or fate;